-FACEBOOK is constantly changing.
+Social Media is constantly changing.
 We see this all the time and, frankly, it is annoying.
-It seems as though you get going in the game and they change the rules.
+It seems as though you get going and the rules change.
 As a social media strategist and manager for small businesses, MARY RAU PUBLIC RELATIONS is not immune to this frustration.
 We feel your pain!

 Here is the obvious – change happens and it affect brands and your company’s overall marketing plan.
 So, how might your business adjust you ask?
 Short of being on your toes 24/7 to figure it all out….. it is best to roll with the punches.
-That said, how does your company keep up?
-What systems do you have in place to keep your marketing efforts moving forward in a sea of change?
+Here is a suggestion on how to keep up.

-Keep the overly promotional post limited – and here is why: FACEBOOK has done their homework.
+Keep the overly promotional post limited – and here is why: Social platforms have done their homework.
 They have asked users - yes – you and me - what we want to see in our newsfeeds.
 The user has spoken!
 Hands down - the user would like to see, read and share more meaningful content that connects with thier values.

-What about Ads on FACEBOOK?
+What about Ads on social media?
 (I told you we would discuss how to get the posts to reach more fans.)
 At MRpr, we like social ads.
 They can be targeted or support prospecting qualities.
-When you are choosing to be “promotional” ads are the way to go.
-You see, FACEBOOK needs to make money too.
-By changing the game in regard to organic reach and what the user sees in their newsfeed, Facebook is encouraging ad sales.
+When you are choosing to be “promotional”, ads are the way to go.
+You see, social platforms needs to make money, too.
+By changing the game with regard to organic reach vs paid reach, social media is encouraging sales.
 Yes, it cost you money.
-But, with a FACEBOOK ad, you can target specific groups reaching more users that matter.
-It is very focused ad dollars and a marketers dream.
-This seems fair to those of us at MRPR in order to get the same engagement on organic reach when promoting your product.
+But, with social ads, you can target specific groups reaching more users that matter.
+It is very focused ad dollars and a marketer's dream.
 Afterall, aren’t we all looking for the best bang for our buck?
-Contact MARY RAU PUBLIC RELATIONS – small shop, big voice - for your marketing, public relations, advertising and social media concerns and questions.
-Email to firstname.lastname@example.org